 What Training Do You Need?

 Most employers want excavator operators to have a high school diploma.
 You may prefer to get formal training via a certificate program for heavy equipment operators.
-These programs include instruction in operating different types of heavy equipment, following safety rules and regulations, maintaining equipment, and understanding construction vocabulary.
+These excavator training programs include instruction in operating different types of heavy equipment and construction machinery, following safety rules and regulations, maintaining equipment, and understanding construction vocabulary.

 Apprenticeship programs are another way to learn new skills.
 They can be found at colleges, businesses, government agencies, and professional organizations.
 This program, offered by the International Union of Operational Engineers (IUOE), involves both classroom and hands-on training, allowing you the opportunity to obtain valuable experience operating a heavy equipment operator.